Battle of Millesimo: Results

 The French lost 700 men in their fruitless attacks on 13 April.
 Provera's 988 men suffered only 96 killed and wounded, but the remainder became prisoners of war.
-The French Adjutant General Jean Quenin and Colonel Pierre Banel, and the Sardinian Del Carretto were killed.
+The French Adjutant General Jean Quenin and General of Brigade Pierre Banel were killed, as was the Sardinian Del Carretto.
 Louis Suchet received promotion when his colonel was killed in the attack.
 Losses in the brief action earlier in the day are not known.
 The surrender of the castle allowed the French offensive to continue.
 On 14 April, Masséna won the Second Battle of Dego.
 Soon after, Bonaparte launched his army in a relentless westward drive against Colli's Austro-Sardinian forces.